-Time In Rank
+Time in Rank

-(For a basic definition of these ranks, see Faculty Handbook page 18.)
+(For a basic definition of these ranks, see pages 41-42.)

 - A. Instructors may be appointed to the tenure track.
-(See Faculty Handbook pages 18-19.)
+(See page 41.)
 Time spent as an instructor on the tenure track at a specific university in the University of Houston System shall be counted as part of the probationary period.
 Faculty members may not be awarded tenure at the rank of instructor. - B. Assistant professors shall serve a probationary period not to exceed seven years.
 Promotion and tenure must be awarded concurrently.
 If promotion is not granted, the candidate may not be tenured. - C. Associate professors may be appointed with tenure, or alternately shall serve a probationary period not to exceed four years before tenure is awarded.
-In cases of exceptional merit, the probationary period specified in the appointment letter may be shortened by the Provost at the request of the dean or appropriate division head. - D. Promotion from associate to professor requires strong evidence of teaching, scholarship, and service as appropriate to the mission of the university.
+In cases of

+- exceptional merit, the probationary period specified in the appointment letter may be shortened by the Provost at the request of the dean or appropriate division head. - D. Promotion from associate to professor requires strong evidence of teaching, scholarship, and service as appropriate to the mission of the university.
 No specified time in rank is required for promotion from associate to full professor. - E. Professors are usually appointed with tenure but may be required to serve a probationary period not to exceed four years, which shall be stated in the appointment letter.

-Extension of Probationary Period for Emergency Purposes
+Extension of Probationary Period for Childbirth or Adoption